salemzii/swing/README.md

 # swing
-a cloud based  log as a service software built on the SingleStoreDb  and jsonRPC
+a simple cloud based  log as a service software built on the SingleStoreDb  and jsonRPC